Buhari, APC urge tribunal to dismiss Atiku, PDP petition on technicalities, evidential grounds

 “It therefore requires precise evidence and proof beyond reasonable doubt, which the petitioners have not been able to establish.’’

-They listed others to include: City and Guide certificate or Education up to secondary school certificate level or Primary Six Scholl Leaving Certificate or its equivalent and Service in the public or private sector in the Federation in any capacity acceptable to INEC for a minimum of 10 years.
+They listed others to include: City and Guides certificate or Education up to secondary school certificate level or Primary Six School Leaving Certificate or its equivalent and Service in the public or private sector in the Federation in any capacity acceptable to INEC for a minimum of 10 years.

-“It is trite that how who asserts must prove, we have clearly seen that the petitioners had failed woefully in this matter.
+“It is trite that he who asserts must prove, we have clearly seen that the petitioners had failed woefully in this matter.

 NAN reports that the president, who contested the election on the platform of the APC, was announced winner having scored a total of 15 million votes as against Abubakar’s 11,262,978 votes.